slasser/slasser.github.io/index.md

 I am a PhD student in computer science at Tufts University, where I am advised by Kathleen Fisher.
 My research interests are in programming languages and formal methods.
-My current research involves using interactive theorem proving tools to verify parser generators and other components of PL and data-processing infrastructure.
+My current research involves using interactive theorem proving tools to verify PL and data-processing infrastructure, with a focus on parser generators.

 Before starting my PhD, I spent several years in industry as a researcher and software engineer, working on projects related to natural language processing, probabilistic